-The vast bulk of this medieval castle rests on a cliff overlooking the Avon—"the fairest monument of ancient and chivalrous splendor which yet remains uninjured by time," to use the words of Sir Walter Scott.
+The vast bulk of this medieval castle rests on a cliff overlooking the Avon, "the fairest monument of ancient and chivalrous splendor which yet remains uninjured by time," to use the words of Sir Walter Scott.
 Today the company that runs the Madame Tussauds wax museums owns the castle, and the exhibits and diversions can occupy a full day.
-Warwick is a great castle experience for kids, though it's pricey (there are family rates).
+Warwick is a great castle experience for kids, and although it's pricey, there are family rates.
 Warwick's two soaring towers, bristling with battlements, can be seen for miles: the 147-foot-high Caesar's Tower, built in 1356, and the 128-foot-high Guy's Tower, built in 1380.
-The castle's most powerful commander was Richard Neville, earl of Warwick, known during the 15th-century Wars of the Roses as the Kingmaker.
-Warwick Castle's monumental walls enclose an impressive armory of medieval weapons, as well as state rooms with historic furnishings and paintings by Peter Paul Rubens, Anthony Van Dyck, and other old masters.
+The castle's most powerful commander was Richard Neville, Earl of Warwick, known during the 15th-century Wars of the Roses as the Kingmaker.
+Warwick Castle's monumental walls enclose an impressive armory of medieval weapons, as well as state rooms with historic furnishings and paintings by Peter Paul Rubens, Anthony van Dyck, and other old masters.
 Twelve rooms are devoted to